Gregofi/metrics/README.md

 - cmake
 - llvm

-The build steps are the same, hovewer cmake also needs the folder of llvm and clang, which needs to be exported as env variable, for example:
+The build steps are the same, however cmake also needs the folder of llvm and clang, which needs to be exported as env variable, for example:
 ```
 export CLANG_DIR=/opt/homebrew/Cellar/llvm/<version>/lib/cmake/clang